Originally posted on September 25th, 2017

 Before we get started

 Just like with SEO, this it is easier said than done.
 There are multiple factors to consider and the best practices to follow.
-So let’s find out more about what local SEO is, why it is important, what’s required, common issues faced, and how to get ahead.
+So let’s find out more about what local SEO is, what is loacal citation, why it is important, what’s required, common issues faced, and how to get ahead.

 1. What is Local SEO and How is it Different from SEO?